Dymanik/ansible-k8s/README.md

 # ansible-k8s
-Vangrantfile and ansible roles to set up a Kubernetes lab locally
+Vangrantfile and Ansible roles to set up a Kubernetes lab.

 # Prerequisites